Skip to content

 Impossible dinosaurs

 The enormous size of the dinosaurs is by many seen as proof that gravity is stronger today than when these creatures roamed the Earth.
-Gravity must have increased over time, and the result of this should have been a closer rather than wider orbit of our Moon.
+So, gravity must have increased over time, and the result of this should have been a closer rather than wider orbit of our Moon.

 This dilemma was first pointed out to me by Peter Woodhead, who used it as supporting evidence for his hollow Earth model.